northwood-labs/terraform-provider-corefunc/CONTRIBUTING.md

 Benchmark files are timestamped, so you can compare benchmark results across runs.
 See [benchstat documentation](https://pkg.go.dev/golang.org/x/perf/cmd/benchstat) to understand how to most effectively slice the results.

 > [!NOTE]
-> If you put old before new, values in the right-most column represent the size of the decrease (negative values are better).
-If you reverse them and push new before old, values in the right-most column represent the size of the increase (positive values are better).
+> If you put old (previous) before new (current), values in the right-most column represent the size of the decrease (negative values are better).
+If you reverse them and push new (current) before old (previous), values in the right-most column represent the size of the increase (positive values are better).

 ```bash
 benchstat Current=__bench-{new}.out Previous=__bench-{old}.out